seamplex/feenox/README4hackers.markdown

 # How

-Feenox is a computational too designed to be run on a Unix server as a part of a [cloud-first][] workflow, optionally [involving MPI communication among different servers][] to hande arbitrarily-large problems.
-It has been designed and implemented in C following the Unix programming philosophy.
+Feenox is a computational tool designed to be run on Unix servers as a part of a [cloud-first][] workflow, optionally [involving MPI communication among different servers][] to hande arbitrarily-large
+problems:

+<div id="cast-le10"></div>
+<script>AsciinemaPlayer.create('doc/le10.cast', document.getElementById('cast-le10'), {cols:133,rows:32, poster: 'npt:0:3'});</script>

+It has been [written in C][] and designed under the Unix programming philosophy as quoted by Eric Raymond.
 Following the rule of composition, when solving PDEs FeenoX works very much as a Unix pipe between a mesher (such as Gmsh) and a post-processing tool (such as Paraview):

                                  +------------+
      mesh (*.msh)  }             |            |             { terminal